 In terms of implementation, identification of the various natural heritage features noted above is a responsibility shared by MNRF and the municipal planning authority.
-The MNRF is responsible for the confirmation of habitat of endangered species and threatened species, and for its regulation (under the ESA), as well as for the identification of Provincially Significant Wetlands (PSWs) and Areas of Natural and Scientific Interest (ANSIs).
+The MNRF is responsible for the identification of Provincially Significant Wetlands (PSWs) and Areas of Natural and Scientific Interest (ANSIs), while the Ministry of Environment, Conservation and Parks (MECP) is responsible for the confirmation of habitat of endangered species and threatened species, and for its regulation (under the ESA).